 Read the passage of how Samuel went to Jesse’s home.
 Explain how Jesse showed all his sons and almost forgot about David because he was out in the field with the sheep.
 Ask your child if they think a small boy looking after sheep would make a good king?

-Cut out some photos of people for a magazine or online.
+Cut out some photos of people from a magazine or online.
 Have your child choose different people for different activities.
-For example, someone to sing, someone to move something heavy, someone to help someone who is sick and so on.
+For example, someone to sing, someone to move something heavy, someone to help, someone who is sick and so on.
 Explain how we often judge people by how they look, but God cares about what we are really like on the inside.

 Remind your child that they are never too small for God to use.

 Explain how David took excellent care of his father’s sheep in the field.
 Think about something sheep need: Food, water, protection, shelter, and so on.
 You could take a trip to a local farm and visit some sheep with your child.